gotnoshoeson/se-transparent-proxy/README.md

 YourContract will be used as the implementation contract and ProxyFactory will be used as an on-chain way to deploy proxies of the implementation contract.
 All calls to the proxy contracts will be forwarded [delegatecall](https://solidity-by-example.org/delegatecall/) to the implementation contract that contains the contract logic.
 The storage will be maintained in the proxy contract.

-1. If you followed the steps previously, you can interact with YourContract and ProxyFactory on the typical Scaffold-Eth Debug page.
-Go ahead and choose the Factory contract and send a call to the 'createProxy' method.
+1. If you followed the steps from the quick start, you can interact with YourContract and ProxyFactory on the typical Scaffold-Eth Debug page.
+Go ahead and choose the Factory contract and make a transaction with the 'createProxy' method.

 Create a few more proxy contracts so we can test them in our new page, Debug Proxies!